 From there, we can work to negotiate a deal with the prosecutor to get your charges downgraded or dismissed.
-If you are a first-time offender, we may be able to convince the prosecutor to allow you into the alternate rehabilitative disposition (ARD) program.
+If you are facing penalties for a first-time DUI in Pennsylvania, we may be able to convince the prosecutor to allow you into the Pennsylvania ARD program.
 If you complete this pre-trial diversion program successfully, the charges will be dropped.
 Other possible deals include a potential downgrading of the charges to something less serious, such as reckless driving, or the prosecutor recommending a lenient sentence to the judge.
 If you do not wish to take a deal, our skilled Philadelphia criminal defense lawyers ready and able to fight your case at trial.

 If You Have Been Arrested for DUI, Call Our Experienced Philadelphia Defense Lawyers Today